Mastering Reliability: The 4 Golden Signals SRE Metrics

 For organizations using microservices or containers, tools like Jaeger and Istio provide distributed tracing and effective monitoring of service-to-service traffic, helping teams isolate performance issues in complex environments.

 By including PFLB in your toolkit, you can simulate stress tests to ensure your system holds up against all the key metrics, from user traffic spikes to latency and resource utilization.
+For organizations working with microservices, understanding performance testing of microservices becomes even more critical.
 The combination of PFLB and other observability tools provides a well-rounded, proactive approach to reliability and performance testing, ensuring your systems remain robust and reliable.

 Best Practices for SRE Metrics